What Is Air-Rotation?

 In many applications, temperature and humidity design criteria are critical, meaning consistency is a must.

 What Can The Johnson Air-Rotation HVAC System Do?

-Johnson Air-Rotation Systems are designed to project air up to 400 feet from the heat source and 350 feet from the cooling source.
+Johnson Air-Rotation HVAC Systems are designed to project air up to 325 feet from the heat source and 250 feet from the cooling source.
 One Johnson Air-Rotation System can effectively heat approximately 150,000 square feet and cool up to 125,000 square feet.
 We provide our systems with a custom-designed air outlet for each space that can directionally project the conditioned air out over the tops of storage racks, etc., where it gently drops down into rack aisles and these aisles then become our invisible return air ducts.
-For this reason it is necessary to have a certain minimum height for the Air Rotation principle to work properly.
+For this reason it is necessary to have a certain minimum height for the Air-Rotation / air turnover principle to work properly.
 If the building is less than 12 feet in height or has a poor height to width and length ratio, the Air-Rotation system cannot physically be built high enough to project the air away from the unit and it will “short cycle” and not condition the building properly.
-The Johnson Air-Rotation System is the best choice for high ceiling, large cubic content buildings, generally anything above 50,000 square feet.
+The Johnson Air-Rotation HVAC System is the best choice for high ceiling, large cubic content buildings, and generally anything above 50,000 square feet.